a-mitani/mastering-ethereum/format/introduction.md

 # Readme and Introduction

-The first page of your book is extracted from the README.md.
-If the file is not present in the SUMMARY, it will be added as a first entry.
+The first page of your book is extracted from the `README.md`.
+If the file is not present in the `SUMMARY`, it will be added as a first entry.

 ### Use another file than README.md